-Some interesting stained glass can be seen within the church, but much of the building is rebuilding of the 1960s.
-A pretty clock protrudes from the chuch exterior overlooking shoppers in busy Coney Street.
+Some interesting stained glass can be seen within the church, but much of the church is a rebuilding of the 1960s.
+A pretty clock protrudes from the church exterior overlooking shoppers in busy Coney Street.
 It dates from 1668 but was given a new dial 1778.
 A model of an Admiral with a sextant stands on top of the clock.

 Duncombe Place is a short continuation of Museum Street linking that street with Petergate to the north.
 It is a street of Victorian origin like the neighbouring St Leonard’s Place.
 One of the most notable buildings in the street is the Red House which was built for sir William Robinson in 1700.
 Robinson was a one time mayor and MP for York.
 The city’s coat of arms can be seen above the doorway to the house.

-Fishergate Bar and Fishergate Tower
+Fishergate and Fishergate Tower

-Fossgate’s name simply means the street leading to the River Foss.
+Fossgate simply means street leading to the River Foss.
 The most notable feature in the street is The Merchant Adventurers’ Hall which is reached via an alleyway.
 It was founded in 1357 as the Guild of Our Lord and the Blessed Virgin but was absorbed by the Guild of Mercers in the fifteenth century.
 In 1580 the guild became the Merchant Adventurers, a powerful company which co-ordinated foreign trade in York.
 The gatehouse to the hall dates from the seventeenth century.

 George Hudson Street

-Goodramgate was in Viking times the street belonging to or inhabited by a Viking called Gurthrum. and may refer to the Viking king Guthrum who ruled from York in the 9th century.
+Goodramgate was in Viking times the street belonging to or inhabited by a Viking called Guthrum and may refer to the Viking king Guthrum who ruled from York in the 9th century.
 Goodramgate’s main features are the church of Holy Trinity and a row of medieval cottages called Lady Row.

 Lady Row is a row of timber -framed cottages near the Holy Trinity arch and date from the 1320s when they were built for chantry priests.
 The cottages are notable for their overhangs where the upper floors project into the street beyond the lower floors.
 This overhang feature is thought to be the oldest example in England.
 In Bedern Lane just off Goodramgate there is a ruined Bedern Chapel dating from the fourteenth century.

 The church of Holy Trinity, which stands back from the street was first mentioned in the eleventh century, but the present building dates from 1250-1500.
 It can be reached via an eighteenth century brick archway.
-Inside the church is a chapel which was once blocked off from the rest of the church so it could be used by leper.
+Inside the church is a chapel that was once blocked off from the rest of the church so it could be used by a leper.
 A squint hole in the wall enabled lepers to see the altar and take part in the service.

-Hungate an offshoot of The Stonebow was once Hundgate – the street where dogs (hounds) were kept.
+Hungate, an offshoot of The Stonebow was once Hundgate – the street where dogs (hounds) were kept.
 It was a common medieval Viking street name.

 Jewbury was the Jewish quarter of York in medieval times.
 It is known that this area was the burial ground for wealthy Jews who settled in York from as early as the 12th century.
-See also Jubbergate.

 Jubbergate was originally Brettegate meaning the street inhabited by Celtic Britons in Viking times.
 It is thought that these Britons were of Cumbrian origin and were brought to York by Irish Vikings (connected with the Viking colony in Dublin).
 Their habitation lay outside the Viking walls of York and it is thought that they held a servile role.
-Later in the fourteenth century Brettegate became Jubretgate, perhaps because became an area of Jewish settlement.
-See also Jewbury.
+Later in the fourteenth century Brettegate became Jubretgate, perhaps because it became an area of Jewish settlement.

 After the Dissolution of the Monasteries the house became the home of the President of the Council of the North and successive presidents enlarged and changed the building, but the council was disbanded in 1641.
 King’s manor is so named because it belonged to the king and was the place the Kings of England stayed at during visits to York.
 English Kings who stayed at the manor included Henry VIII, James I, Charles I and Charles II.

 Lawrence Street is an eastern continuation of Walmgate beyond Walmgate Bar.
 The main historic feature is St Lawrence Church, which has a medieval tower.

 Lendal, a street located at the western end of Coney Street ( St Helen’s Square) was originally Old Coney Street or ‘Ould Connystrete alias Lendinge Street’.
 It is named after St Leonards Lendinge – a landing place on the River Ouse belonging to the medieval St Leonard’s Hospital, which stood nearby.

 On the south band of the Ouse is Barker Tower named after Barkers who stripped oak bark for use in tanning.
 Tanners Yard is nearby.
-A ferry once ran across from here towards Lendal Tower and there was once a chain across the river here which prevented traders from entering the city without paying tolls.
+A ferry ran across the Ouse from here towards Lendal Tower and there was once a chain across the river here which prevented traders from entering the city without paying tolls.
 Lendal Tower was made taller in the seventeenth century using stone from the ruins of St Mary’s Abbey.

 Lord Mayor’s Walk

 Lord Mayor’s Walk runs west to east from the top of Gillygate and runs parallel to the north western section of the city walls.
-It is the location St John’s College which dates from 1841
+It is the location St John’s College which dates from 1841.

 Marygate runs alongside the walls of St Mary’s Abbey which now enclose the grounds of the Yorkshire Museum.
 The wall runs along the whole eastern flank of the street from St Mary’s Tower near Bootham to a water tower near the River Ouse.

 St Olave’s Church in Marygate was founded by an Earl of Northumbria called Siward in 1090 and is named after St Olaf, a Norwegian saint.
-The church is a reminder of the Viking influence in the city of York.
+The church stands at the entrance to St Mary’s Abbey and is a reminder of the Viking influence in the city of York.
 Following the Norman Conquest the church passed to Alan Earl of Brittany (Alan the Red, Earl of Richmond).